Inversions in Random Permutations Under the Ewens Sampling Distribution With and Without a Prescribed Number of Fixed Points: Proofs of the Results in Subsection

-\begin{proof}[Proof of Theorem~\ref{thm}] $(a)$ We fix~$i,j \in [n]$ with~$i \lne j$.
-Now let~$\Sigma_n$ and~$\Sigma_{n-1}$ be the (consistent) random permutations of~$[n]$ and~$[n] \setminus \{j\}$, respectively, arising from a Chinese restaurant construction as described above, modified such that the persons (numbered from~$1$ to~$n$) arrive in the order We observe~$\Sigma_n \sim \p_\theta$ under the probability measure encoding the random seating choices of the~$n$ persons.
-Slightly abusing notation, we denote this probability measure by~$\p_\theta$ as well.
-In what follows, we split the event~ into several sub-events and analyze them using the modified Chinese restaurant construction.\\ First assume that person~$i$ chooses to sit to the left of~$k \in [n] \setminus \{i,j\}$ and that person~$j$ chooses to sit neither at a new table nor to the right of~$i$.
-Then~$k$ remains the seatmate to the right of~$i$ after~$j$ is seated (i.e.,~$\Sigma_n^{-1}(i)=k$).
+\begin{proof}[Proof of Theorem~\ref{thm:uncond}] $(a)$ Let~$\Sigma_n$ and~$\Sigma_{n-1}$ be the (consistent) random permutations of~$[n]$ and~$[n] \setminus \{j\}$, respectively, arising from a Chinese restaurant construction as described above, modified such that the persons (numbered from~$1$ to~$n$) arrive in the order We observe~$\Sigma_n \sim \p_\theta^{(n)}$ under the probability measure encoding the random seating choices of the~$n$ persons.
+Slightly abusing notation, we denote this probability measure by~$\p_\theta^{(n)}$ as well.
+In what follows, we split the event~ into several sub-events and analyze them using the modified Chinese restaurant construction.

+First assume that person~$i$ chooses to sit to the left of~$k \in [n] \setminus \{i,j\}$ and that person~$j$ chooses to sit neither at a new table nor to the right of~$i$.
+Then~$i$ remains the seatmate to the left of~$k$ after~$j$ is seated (i.e.,~$\Sigma_n^{-1}(i)=k$).
 Hence~$(i,j)$ is an inversion in this scenario if and only if person~$j$ sits down to the left of a person with a label smaller than~$k$:

 Substituting~$l=k-1$ for~$k\lne i$ and~$l=k-2$ for~$k\gne i$, separating the additional~$+1$ from each of the~$j-i-1$ terms with indices~$l \in \{i-1,\dots,j-3\}$ and inserting the missing summand~$l=j-2$, we deduce